 Once a section is locked, anyone trying to access it will need to input the correct password.
 But, do remember:

-- Password protection is not available for OneNote for the web or OneNote for Windows 10 app.
+- Password protection is not available for OneNote for the web or the OneNote for Windows 10 app.

-STEP 5: Lastly, I enter the email addresses of my collaborators and hit ‘Send’.
+STEP 5: Lastly, I enter the email addresses of my collaborators and hit Send.

-Troubleshooting Common Export Issues
+Troubleshoot Common Issues

-Overcoming Export Limitations on Different Platforms
+Export Limitations

-- For OneNote Online: Since there’s no direct export feature, I make sure to sync the notebook with the desktop app and export from there.
+- For OneNote Online – Since there’s no direct export feature, I make sure to sync the notebook with the desktop app and export from there.

 These workarounds ensure that, no matter the platform restrictions, I can export the content from my OneNote notebooks in a format that suits my needs.